 - You may regularly refuse to respond to your child’s simple physical needs by not touching or hugging him.
 You may also be rejecting his basic needs and wants.

 - Keeping your child in isolation means that you regularly prevent your child from being in touch with his friends or peers.
-It could also mean a situation where you prevent your child from having regular social interactions with other family members or adults.
+This is known as social isolation and it could also mean a situation where you prevent your child from having regular social interactions with other family members or adults.

 - Keeping your child in isolation will also refer to those times when you may choose to limit your child’s freedom of movement, often in the way of keeping him grounded as a punishment.
 While many parents do punish their child by confining them, it can become a form of emotional abuse for the child if it is too frequent.